nikitavoloboev/data/open-source/gsoc.md

 # [GSOC](https://summerofcode.withgoogle.com)
-Pretty amazing way to spend a Summer if you are a student.
+Pretty amazing way to spend Summer if you are a student.

 ## Links
 - [GSOC timeline](https://summerofcode.withgoogle.com/how-it-works/#timeline)